-When talking about hardwood floor types, we tend to think of that basic 2 1/4” wide flooring that we have seen in our homes growing up.
-But to be honest there are so many species, classes, grades, and manufacturing processes that it just isn’t the case anymore.
+When talking about the types of hardwood flooring available, we tend to think of that basic 2 1/4" wide flooring that we have seen in our homes growing up.
+But to be honest there are so many species, classes, grades, and manufacturing processes that it just isn't the case anymore.
 Most of the hardwood used in flooring today is made from common American hardwoods.

 Hardwood Floor Types: